flant/shell-operator/docs/src/HOOKS.md

 ### kubernetesValidating

-Use a hook as handler for [ValidationWebhookConfiguration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers).
+Use a hook as handler for [ValidationWebhookConfiguration][admission-controllers].

 See syntax and parameters in [BINDING_VALIDATING.md](BINDING_VALIDATING.md)

 ### kubernetesCustomResourceConversion

-Use a hook as handler for [custom resource conversion](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning).
+Use a hook as handler for [custom resource conversion][crd-versioning].

 See syntax and parameters in [BINDING_CONVERSION.md](BINDING_CONVERSION.md)